BlancheK/BlancheK.github.io/movies-titles.md

 # Insights on titles

+To get familiar with title features, let's do a **time series analysis** !

+Have the main features of movie titles changed over time?

+## Title length in characters

+Its length is the most obvious feature of a title.
+It can be characterized by the number of words or of characters.
+We analyze here the evolution of the number of characters - as it is more precise than words - over time for all movie genre and for each movie genre.

 {% include times-series-length-characters.html %}

+* The title length in characters across all genres is scattered in the early 20th century.
+This is due to the fact that our dataset contains very few movies released between 1906 and 1928 (less than a hundred).

+* The average title length in characters across all genres is also  **fairly stable from 1928 to 2012** (very narrow confidence intervals): it remains around 17 characters.

+* For movie genres with many movies per year in our dataset, we can draw some conclusions. `Romance`, `Comedy` and `Drama` have again rather equal mean length in characters and the same variations over time.
+Their mean length varies little around 16.7 words over time.

+## Conveyed sentiment

 The movie genre and the sentiment conveyed in its title are intertwined aspects that play a significant role in shaping audience expectations and influencing the overall cinematic experience.
 The sentiment analysis of a movie title, whether positive, negative, or neutral, often aligns with the thematic tone of the film within its respective genre.
 Here's an exploration of how sentiment analysis and movie genres intersect.